sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-setupwindowsdeploymentservicesimageselectioninstallimage.md

 # InstallImage

-`InstallImage` identifies the image to be installed and its Windows® Deployment Services group.
+`InstallImage` identifies the image to be installed and its Windows Deployment Services group.

 ## Child Elements